 The way board chairs play their roles has considerable impact on executive directors, their boards as a whole, and the organizations they serve.

 That’s a daunting proposition for most of us who have ever stepped into this volunteer leadership position.
 I have played this role a few times over the years—to lesser and greater effect, I am sure.
 At CompassPoint, I also work with nonprofit leaders who are board chairs themselves or work closely with them.
 Many of the conversations I have with those leaders center on the responsibilities of the role: how to set agendas, facilitate meetings, represent the organization, and coordinate board activities, for instance.
 As important as these duties are in helping board chairs understand what to do, they offer little assistance in helping them understand how to be.
+Job responsibilities help board chairs understand what to do.
+Leadership characteristics help board chairs understand how to be.
 More importantly, if we reduce the role of board chairs to a list of duties, how do we know what difference the role of board chair can make?

 The exceptional chair is the exception